fcosta-dna/JSbasic/README.md

 Project crated for learn Javascript, project for beginners in Javascrip.

-Project based in the curse https://rocketseat.com.br/.
+Project based in the free curse https://rocketseat.com.br/.

 ## Learned topic: